 If you are legally married, sometimes filing for divorce can be the wake-up call for your spouse to admit they have an addiction.

-Get Help If You Are A Spouse Of An Addicti With Rehab Treatment in Atlanta
+Get Help If You Are A Spouse Of An Addiction With Addiction Treatment

 When you are looking for support as a spouse of an addict, help is closer than you think at Buckhead Behavioral Health in Atlanta.
 We can help educate you about addiction, enabling, and connect you with a spouse support group.